Lost-Outpost/sovngarde/GAMEPLAY.md

    > :ledger: Tapping the <kbd>Sprint</kbd> key and any other <kbd>Directional Movement</kbd> key will cause your character to dodge in that direction.

+## :new: Legacy of the Dragonborn (LOTD)

+As of `2.2.0`, Septimus optionally includes [Legacy of the Dragonborn](https://www.nexusmods.com/skyrimspecialedition/mods/11802).
+See the [Configuration Guide](#CONFIGURATION.md#legacy-of-the-dragonborn) for instructions on how to install LOTD.
+Septimus includes the following LOTD gameplay mods:

+- :new: [Curators Companion](https://www.nexusmods.com/skyrimspecialedition/mods/38529) `2.2.0` - The all in one Legacy of the Dragonborn companion!

+- :new: [Relic Hunter- Guildmaster Start](https://www.nexusmods.com/skyrimspecialedition/mods/12253) `2.2.0` - Begin your Legacy experience with a new Alternate Start Live Another Life option as Guild Master for the Explorer's Society!

+  > :ledger: This appears as "Alternate Start - Live Another Life - Legacy of the Dragonborn" in the Alternate Start section

+- :new: [Return to Pelagius' Mind](https://www.nexusmods.com/skyrimspecialedition/mods/31344) `2.2.0` - Travel back to Pelagius' mind to retrieve items you forgot about.
+For example, Legacy of the Dragonborn's Jyggalag's Sword.

 ## New Gear and Equipment

 In addition to the new gear and equipment available in the AE Creation Club, Septimus includes: